 can chicken breasts be used for this recipe?

-Unfortunately, the leanest cut of chicken is not suitable for this recipe.
+Unfortunately, chicken breasts are not suitable for this recipe.
 The chicken breast tends to dry out when cooked in the oven.
+If you want to bake chicken breasts in the oven, use this recipe for juicy baked chicken breasts.

-The tandoori spice mix includes chili powder, coriander powder, turmeric powder, garam masala, cumin powder and salt.
-Add yogurt, lemon juice, ginger-garlic paste and oil to the spice mix and you get the marinade for tandoori chicken.
+Make your own Tandoori Masala because it is so easy to make and you can control what goes into it.
+The store-bought ones may contain food coloring and the spice levels may not suit your preferences.
+This tandoori masala recipe uses chili powder, coriander powder, turmeric powder, garam masala, cumin powder, garlic powder and salt.
+Add yogurt, lemon juice, ginger-garlic paste and oil to the masala and you get the marinade for tandoori chicken.

 Trim off the skin and fat and clean the chicken legs.
 For the last rinse, mix the chicken legs with 1/2 teaspoon of turmeric powder and wash.
 This helps disinfect the chicken and also gives a yellow tint, to start with.